 When all is said and done, whichever project management software package you choose, much of it is just personal preference.

 It could be said that if you prefer a more post-it note approach and you don’t need anything much beyond that type of layout, then Trello is for you.
-Should lists and slightly more complex project board are your things then Asana is for you.
+Should lists and slightly more complex project boards are your things than Asana is for you.

 Here at Silva Web Design, when it comes to project management software, we prefer Asana.
 Don’t let that cloud your judgement though, each option is an excellent one.
 Use this comparison as a guide however and you won’t go wrong.